DT6W63 - Practice Based Learning 3 (Dietitians) (2021/22)

 3. If learners have failed to meet up to three learning outcomes at the end of Practice Based Learning 2 or 3, they will normally be allowed to extend by up to 4 weeks (within the total limit, see point 1.)
 The decision to extend their practice based learning will be taken in consultation with the learner, practice based learning educator and tutor.
 The learner should normally complete extended practice based learning weeks at the site where they completed their original practice based learning

-4. If following an extension to practice based learning, the learner has still failed to meet all of the learning outcomes, they will be entitled to apply for a repeat practice based learning.
+4. If following an extension to practice based learning, the learner has still failed to meet all of the learning outcomes, they will be entitled to apply to repeat practice based learning.

 7. If the panel decides not to allocate a learner a repeat practice based learning they will be either transferred to a suitable alternative course or awarded with the most suitable alternative qualification.